vc27/WordPress-Login-Security-by-Location-Registration/README.md

 Change Log
 ====================

+### 08.28.15 - v-1.0.0 randy-c-4.0
+- refactor post type options and the way they are added, simplify not over complicate

 ### 08.27.15 - v-1.0.0 randy-c-3.0
 - add login-phrases post type
 - activate plugin and squash errors and warnings